kristopolous/mansnip/README.md

-**Don't you hate** wasting your time navigating through manpages with the clunky search tools of less?
+**Don't you hate** wasting time navigating through manpages with the clunky search tools of less?

 Ever try to find things like the "declare" built-in in the `bash(1)` man page only to incrementally slodge through 34 results using the 'n' key going 'nope, nope, nope'?